Cavs Recall Ante Zizic from Canton Charge | Cleveland Cavaliers

 David Liam Kyle/NBAE/GettyImages

-CLEVELAND – The Cleveland Cavaliers have recalled center Ante Zizic from the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced on Tuesday, November 21 from Cleveland Clinic Courts.
+CLEVELAND – The Cleveland Cavaliers have recalled center Ante Zizic from the Canton Charge, the Cavaliers’ exclusively owned and operated NBA G League team, Cavaliers General Manager Koby Altman announced today from Cleveland Clinic Courts.

-Zizic recorded a double-double in Canton’s game last night against the Fort Wayne Mad Ants, tallying 14 points and a game-high 16 rebounds in 28 minutes.
-Zizic has played in five games for the Cavaliers this season, averaging 1.4 points in 4.3 minutes.
+Zizic recorded 19 points and nine rebounds in 23 minutes in last night’s game against the Long Island Nets in Canton.
+In three games with the charge this season, he is averaging 15.7 points on .531 shooting and 10.7 rebounds in 25.9 minutes per game.
+Zizic has appeared in eight games for the Cavs this season.

 Fans can stay up-to-date on team news by following the team at @CantonCharge on Twitter at www.twitter.com/CantonCharge and on Facebook at www.facebook.com/CantonCharge.
 Fans can sign up for mobile text alerts by texting CHARGE to 720720 (message & data rates apply).